 One of the sequelae of an outbreak are scars that are remnants of chickenpox infection.
-These scars are indented on the skin and are atrophic.
+The chickenpox scars are indented on the skin and are atrophic.
 While most scars fade over time, a few persist, requiring professional treatment to help remove them altogether.

 What Causes Chickenpox Scars In Adults?